uesu/mastercomfig-install-guide/README.md

 ## Step 5:

-* After checking the integrity of the game files, go to the properties of `TF2`, `copy and paste` into the launch option:
+* After checking the integrity of the game files, go to the properties of TF2, copy and paste to the launch option.

 `-novid -autoconfig -default +host_writeconfig config.cfg full +mat_savechanges +quit`

 **Note:**

-* Start `TF2`, the game will launch and exit afterwards. remove these launch options after.
+* Launch TF2, the game will launch and exit afterwards. remove these launch options after.

 ## Step 6:

-* Go to the `TF2` properties again, `copy and paste` into the launch option: `(subject to change)`
+* Go to TF2 properties again, copy and paste **(may change)**

 `-novid -nojoy -nosteamcontroller -nohltv -particles 1 -console`